deliveroo/deliveroo.engineering/_posts/2016-10-13-optimising-membership-queries.md

 ### Memory usage

-The "flat" storage scheme uses consistent memory, which is expected: the number of keys and key size are identical, and "sharding" here is really just rearranging characters in keys.
+The "flat" storage scheme uses consistent memory, which is expected: the number of keys and key size are identical, and "partitioning" here is really just rearranging characters in keys.

-At low shard counts (ie. more IDs stored in a single structure), hashes, sets, and flat keys use up roughly the same amount of memory (within 10% difference), while sorted sets use 75% extra memory.
+At low partition counts (ie. more IDs stored in a single structure), hashes, sets, and flat keys use up roughly the same amount of memory (within 10% difference), while sorted sets use 75% extra memory.

-The right-hand side (many shards, few IDs per shard) exhibits 2 interesting
-behaviours: first the memory usage for hashes and zsets massively improves, then degrades as we converge towards a single ID per structure.
+The right-hand side (many partitionss, few IDs per partition) exhibits 2 interesting behaviours: first the memory usage for hashes and zsets massively improves, then degrades as we converge towards a single ID per structure.

-Even more interestingly, for 128k shards, the total memory usage is within a hair of the theoretical minimum (320MB to store 10 million 32 byte IDs).
+Even more interestingly, for 128k partitions, the total memory usage is within a hair of the theoretical minimum (320MB to store 10 million 32 byte IDs).

 <figure>